PaymentSuite/paymentsuite/README.md

 # Display

-Once your Stripe is installed and well configured, you need to place your payment form.
+Once your StripeBundle is installed and well configured, you need to place your payment form.

 StripeBundle gives you all form view as requested by the payment module.